anluke/guitar-portal/README.md

     -   #### Colour Scheme
         -   The main colours in the website theme for header, background, footer and text labels are white, light gray, blue and black.
     -   #### Imagery
-        -   Imagery was chosen to go with the vivid pictures capturing the moment or just a good angle with the guitar, adding more meaning to the blog post.
+        -   As for Imageru I chose to go with the vivid pictures capturing the moment or just a good angle with the guitar, adding more meaning to the blog post.
 Photos chosen were 'Portrait' formats.

 *   ### Wireframes
-    -   #### Discrepancy with original ideas
+    -   #### Ideas
         -   I had an idea of building a blog or expanding on the blog created by Matt during 'I Think Therefore I Blog' lesson.
 However I didn't feel like it was something I'd like to do, expand on already finished project.
 So I went with a Django project advised to me by my Mentor.
 I followed an idea from the Boostrapious template but adjusted it to my liking.
 Template looks great and it comes with pleny of configuration that may not be necessary.
 However I was reluctant to start playing around with other files as I did not want to break the functionality of the site.

     -   #### Links to Wireframes

         <details><summary>Desktop Wireframes</summary>